acidonper/openshift4-mesh-architecture-multiple-controlplanes/docs/mesh_http.md

 {"code":200,"message":"/jump - Greetings from Quarkus!"}
 ```

+NOTE: It is required to specify the Openshift application domain correctly in the example command

 If the final test is ok, an application is deployed with traffic flow configured between multiples control planes through multiple namespaces (mesh_ingress -> mesh_workload -> jump-app-dev)

 ## Configure Egress Traffic